microsoft/nnfusion/README.md

 ./main_test
 ```
 6. The output of NNFusion should be Tensors with value and model iteration times.
+For more detailed information on NNFusion usage, please refer to [NNFusion Usage](https://github.com/microsoft/nnfusion/wiki/Compile-a-Tensorflow-model-with-NNFusion).

 ### Build from Source Code
 Researchers or contributors who want to do more research on optimizing model compilation, you can build NNFusion from source code.